thoth-station/ansible-role-core-templates/README.md

 Role Variables
 --------------

-This role uses the oc command, and needs an OpenShift API URL and a Token to authenticate.
+This role uses the oc command, and needs an OpenShift API URL and the user executing the playbook must be logged in.

 Additionally a namespace to deploy the template into is required.

 Example Playbook
 ----------------